Not only does proper website architecture help your users, but it can be a game-changer for your SEO.

 This is how website architecture works.
 Its aim is to make navigating a website clear and intuitive.
 It also makes it easier for search engines to crawl your pages — a big factor when it comes to your SEO.

 The best time to create an ideal site structure is when you’re building or revamping your website.
 But even a well-established site can be tweaked and modified to be more organized, user-friendly, and appealing to search engines.

-Here, Justine Rabideau, one of our expert lead strategists, helps explain how effective website architecture doesn’t just improve your rankings, but your overall UX as well.
+Let’s dig into how effective site architecture doesn’t just improve your rankings, but your overall website user experience (UX) as well.

 What is website architecture?

 As HubSpot explains, website architecture is the way your site is structured.
 Your structure can help users easily navigate through your offerings to find what they’re looking for.
 The quicker they can do that, the higher your chances are to drive conversions.

 In simple terms, website architecture refers to navigation elements on your website.
 This includes headers and footers (plus other internal links), as well as your URL structure.